Last Updated: March 30, 2024

 Early Life and Career

-Mary Tyler Moore was born on December 29th, 1936 in Brooklyn, New York City, New York.
-Her father was a clerk and was of Anglican Descent.
-On her father's side, she was related to a Colonel who fought for the Confederacy in the Civil War.
-She was of Anglican decent on her mother's side.
+Mary Tyler Moore was born on December 29, 1936, in Brooklyn, New York.
+Her father was a clerk and was of Anglican descent.
+On her father's side, she was related to a colonel who fought for the Confederacy in the Civil War.
+She was of Anglican descent on her mother's side.
 She grew up in a rented apartment in Queens and attended St. Rose of Lima Parochial School.
-She was the oldest of her three siblings, and they were raised Catholic.
-When she was eight, her family moved to Los Angeles, California.
-She went to Saint Ambrose School and then the private, Catholic Immaculate Heart High School.
-Her younger sister died when she was only twenty-one from an overdose on painkillers.
+Mary was the oldest of her three siblings, and they were raised Catholic.
+When she was 8 years old, her family moved to Los Angeles, California.
+Moore went to Saint Ambrose School and then the private Catholic school Immaculate Heart High School.
+Mary's sister died at the age of 21 from an overdose of painkillers, and her brother passed away from kidney cancer when he was 47 years old.

-Moore's first job in television was as "Happy Hotpoint," who was a dancing elf that appeared in commercials for the Hotpoint Appliance company.
-The commercials aired during the "The Adventures of Ozzie and Harriet" show.
-Within five days of being Happy Hotpoint, she had made $6,000, which would be the equivalent of around $58,300 in current USD.
-She became pregnant shortly after working on the commercials and took a lighter workload for a couple years.
-In the mid 1960s, she modelled anonymously for record album covers and had a couple uncredited appearances in films.
-In 1959, she was cast as a secretary for ten episodes of the action television series "Richard Diamond, Private Detective," and in that year, she had guest star appearances on the television shows "Bronco" and "Bourbon Street Beat."
-In 1960, she was featured on episodes of ten different television series including "77 Sunset Strip," "Wanted: Dead or Alive," "The Tab Hunter Show," "Bachelor Father," and "The Millionaire."
+Moore's first job in television was as "Happy Hotpoint," a dancing elf who appeared in commercials for the Hotpoint Appliance company.
+The commercials aired during "The Adventures of Ozzie and Harriet."
+Within five days of being Happy Hotpoint, Mary had made $6,000, which would be the equivalent of around $58,300 in current USD.
+She became pregnant shortly after working on the commercials and took a lighter workload for a few years.
+In the mid-1960s, she modeled anonymously for record album covers and had some uncredited appearances in films.
+In 1959, she was cast as a secretary for ten episodes of the action television series "Richard Diamond, Private Detective," and that year, she had guest star appearances on the television shows "Bronco" and "Bourbon Street Beat."
+In 1960, Mary was featured on episodes of ten different television series, including "77 Sunset Strip," "Wanted: Dead or Alive," "The Tab Hunter Show," "Bachelor Father," and "The Millionaire."

-Moore's break came when Carl Reiner cast her in his upcoming television series "The Dick Van Dyke Show" in 1961.
-"The Dick Van Dyke Show" followed the life of the title character as he manages his career as a comedy writer and his personal life.
-The show ran from 1961 to 1966 and won fifteen Emmy Awards with twenty-five nominations.
+Moore's big break came when Carl Reiner cast her in his upcoming television series "The Dick Van Dyke Show" in 1961.
+"The Dick Van Dyke Show" follows the life of the title character as he manages his career as a comedy writer and his personal life.
+The show ran from 1961 to 1966 and won 15 Emmy Awards out of 25 nominations.
 For her work on the show, Moore won two Emmy Awards.
 On the show, her character often wore clothing similar to Jackie Kennedy, increasing the character's popularity.

-A year after the show concluded, she starred alongside Julie Andrews in the Oscar-winning comedy musical "Thoroughly Modern Millie."
-In 1969, she starred alongside Elvis Presley in the crime drama film "Change of Habit.
+A year after the show concluded, Mary starred alongside Julie Andrews in the Oscar-winning comedy musical "Thoroughly Modern Millie."
+In 1969, she co-starred with Elvis Presley in the crime drama film "Change of Habit.

 Mary Tyler Moore Net Worth